 Avoid overdriving power fasteners with too strong a power load.
 Repeated overdriving is frustrating, damages the tool, and results in a weaker coupling between the wood and the concrete.
 Use either a rubber mallet or a block of wood to tap the piston back into the muzzle.
 Inspect the barrel assembly, and open the tool’s chamber to confirm that both the piston and barrel are working smoothly.
 If the gun is damaged, have it repaired at a service center.

 PATs have the power to shoot a projectile more than 300 ft. per second and drive a fastener into concrete with such force that it sometimes takes a ton of leverage to extract it.
-But PATs don’t work in every situation.
+But power actuated tools don’t work in every situation.
 Never attempt to use power fasteners in very hard concrete or stone—or brittle materials like glass, tile or brick.
 Before using a stud gun, test the hardness of your concrete by conducting a “center punch test.”